dotwebstack/dotwebstack-webcomponents/docs/api.md

 Optional object with properties, which will be passed to every instance of the `Value` component.

 ### `sortByColumn`: `[string, boolean]` (optional)
-The column on thich the list will be sorted initially.
+The column on which the list will be sorted initially.
 The value is an array with exactly 2 elements (tuple).
-First element is the column name, second element is a boolean whether the column is sorted in ascending order.
+First element is the column name, second element is a boolean whether the column is sorted in ascending order or not.

 ```jsx
 type Column = {